Last updated February 25, 2020 by Craig Fitzgerald

 These courses are designed to help new drivers qualify for a learner's permit and fulfill the classroom requirements towards earning a driver's license.
 You can expect to receive a driver's education transcript after passing the course.
 When you receive that transcript, you can then register for your driving hours with a certified instructor.

-Many online driver's ed programs claim to be the “most popular” or “#1 in the industry” and maybe one of them actually is - who knows?
+Many online driver's ed programs claim to be the "most popular" or "#1 in the industry" and maybe one of them actually is - who knows?
 We think you just need to choose a course that (a) is actually licensed in your state, (b) is taught by professional instructors, and (c) receives positive reviews from customers.
-We narrowed our recommendations to online driver's ed programs that are highly popular on the web (as evidenced by number of users) and have at least 90% positive reviews on customer feedback websites that have at least 1,000 reviews from customers of the driver's ed course.
+We narrowed our recommendations to online driver's ed programs that are highly popular on the web (as evidenced by a number of users) and have at least 90% positive reviews on customer feedback websites that have at least 1,000 reviews from customers of the driver's ed course.

-- In our assessment, DriversEd.com has the most comprehensive coverage of online driver's ed courses across the most states.
+- In our assessment, DriversEd.com has the most comprehensive coverage of online driver's ed courses across most states.

 - Course prices range from state to state.
 Alabama online driver's ed costs less than $30 whereas it costs four times that in Virginia.

-- Also offers behind-the-wheel training in Texas, California, and Georgia.
+- It also offers behind-the-wheel training in Texas, California, and Georgia.

 - Our research on DriversEd.com turned up the following: over 1.0 million monthly users, 94% of reviews are Great or Excellent (Trustpilot), A+ BBB rating

-- See pricing for DriversEd.com online driver's ed courses »
+- See discounts for DriversEd.com online driver's ed courses »

 - Course prices range from $50 to $120 depending on your state (can be lower when Aceable is offering a discount - check the website).

 - Can take the course on your smartphone or computer.
 Downloadable course app.
 Hey, you gotta have something to do on the treadmill!

 - Our research on Aceable.com turned up: over 800,000 monthly users (fastest growing among the large online course providers), 98% of reviews are Great or Excellent (Trustpilot)

-- See pricing for Aceable online drivers ed courses »
+- See discounts for Aceable online drivers ed courses »

 - State approved in CA, FL, GA, IN, KY, and NV